Walk Your Way Around Sarajevo With These Awesome Sarajevo Walking Tours

-The Sarajevo Cable Car isn’t just any old cable car which goes up to the top of a mountain, it is a sign of history, a symbol of endurance.
+The Sarajevo Cable Car isn’t just any old cable car that goes up to the top of a mountain.
+Rather, it is a sign of history, a symbol of endurance.

-The original cable car, formerly called the ‘Funicular’ opened in 1959 and was one of the most popular tourist attractions in the entire country.
-The car traveled to the summit of the Trebevic Mountain, one of the iconic sights within Sarajevo.
+The original cable car, formerly called the ‘Funicular’, opened in 1959 and was one of the most popular tourist attractions in the entire country.
+The car traveled to the summit of the Trebevic Mountain, one of the iconic sights in Sarajevo.
 The view from the top spans the whole city, and is panoramic with a capital P!

 Of course, the 1990’s war caused much devastation to the entire city, and the cable car was destroyed.
 After the war, the mountain area was perilous, with mines at regular intervals.
 The cable car wasn’t much of a priority, with restoring infrastructure and other important buildings coming first.
-After a time, however, the mountain area began its clear up, with mines being removed.
-After this time, attention turned back to the famous cable car, and restoration work began.
+After a time, however, the clearing up of the mountain area began, with mines being removed.
+After this time, attention turned back to the famous cable car, and restoration work kicked off.

-Finally, after 26 years of waiting, the cable car reopened at the start of 2018 and now consists of 33 gondolas, each holding up to 10 passengers, and traveling to the top of the mountain and back down again in around 7 minutes each way.
-Every single hour, the cable car has the capacity to transport around 1200 visitors.
+Finally, after 26 years of waiting, the cable car reopened at the start of 2018.
+Now, it consists of 33 gondolas, each holding up to 10 passengers, and traveling to the top of the mountain and back down again in around 7 minutes each way.
+Every single hour, the cable car has the capacity to transport around 1,200 visitors.

-The summit station, called the Vidikovac Station, is home to a relaxing cafe, with those stunning panoramic views.
+The summit station, called the Vidikovac Station, is home to a relaxing cafe, once again offering those stunning panoramic views.

 Current prices of the cable car are 15KM each way per adult, with children under seven years traveling for free.